 - 1 large red, yellow or orange bell pepper sliced

 - 1 cup crumbled queso fresco or cotija cheese 1/8 cup per taco

 - 1 cup extra virgin olive oil, plus 1 tbsp for sautéing veggies

 - 1 tsp minced garlic

-- 1 tsp salt, divided
+- 1 tsp kosher salt divided

-- Slice the zucchini and bell peppers into 3″ long spears.
+- Slice the zucchini and bell peppers.